-Level 4 Qualification 'Implement the Positive Behavioural Support Model' (8 credits)
+Level 4 'Implement the Positive Behavioural Support Model' (8 credits)

-This course is a stand-alone qualification, or is worth 8 credits towards the TQUK Level 3 Diploma in Adult Care (RQF).
+This course is a stand-alone course, or is worth 8 credits towards the TQUK Level 3 Diploma in Adult Care (RQF).

-Assessment requirementsThis qualification is assessed in accordance with Skills for Care and Development's RQF Assessment Principles.
+Assessment RequirementsThis course is assessed in accordance with Skills for Care and Development's RQF Assessment Principles.
 Learning outcomes 4, 5, 6, 7, 8, 9 and 10 will be assessed on real work situations using video: Skype, conference calls: professional discussion and witness testimony.
 Simulation will be accepted to assess assessment criteria 6.2, 8.5 and 9.5 if real work situation assessments are not possible.

 All of your assignments are completed and stored online and, as such, can be accessed from any venue with access to the internet.
 This means you can complete your award from work or home.

-The qualification is broken down into small bite sized chunks making it achievable for busy people.
+The course is broken down into small bite sized chunks making it achievable for busy people.

 NAPPI assessors recognise that each candidate is unique and plan person-centred progress throughout with regular access to a personal-assessor.
 This is ideal for those who are nervous, or who have not completed formal education for a while, or who are just simply busy.
 Increasingly this delivery option is chosen by people living in remote places and those working abroad.

 Training Qualifications UK Recognised Centre

 ||We are a Training Qualifications UK Recognised Centre.